ansys/pydyna/doc/source/contributing.rst

 Contribute
 ==========

-Overall guidance on contributing to a PyAnsys repository appears in the `PyAnsys Developer's Guide <https://dev.docs.pyansys.com/>`_.
+Overall guidance on contributing to a PyAnsys library appears in the `Contributing <dev_guide_contributing_>`_ topic in the *PyAnsys Developer's Guide*.
 Ensure that you are thoroughly familiar with this guide before attempting to contribute to PyDYNA.

 The following contribution information is specific to PyDYNA.

 Clone the repository
 --------------------

-To clone and install the latest PyDYNA release in development mode, run this code:
+To clone and install the latest PyDYNA release in development mode, run these commands:

 .. code::